cloudflare/pint/docs/checks/promql/series.md

 ### min-age

-But default this check will report a problem if a metric was present in Prometheus but disappeared for at least two hours ago.
+But default this check will report a problem if a metric was present in Prometheus but disappeared at least two hours ago.
 You can change this duration per Prometheus rule by adding a comment around it.
 Syntax: